Chennai, a profile

 Pandya's rule over this region lasted a little over half a century followed by Bahmini kingdom with the extension of Delhi Sultanate under Khilji dynasty especially under the rule of Alauddin Khilji, a pioneer of all revenue works.

-During 1361, Kumara Kampana II, the son of Vijayanagar King, Bukka I conquered and established Vijayanagar rule in Tondaimandalam.
+During 1361, Kumara Kampana II, the son of Vijayanagar King Bukka I conquered and established Vijayanagar rule in Tondaimandalam.
 The Vijayanagar rulers appointed chieftain known as Nayaks who ruled over the different regions of the province almost independently.

 Early European settlers: Modern Chennai had its origins as a colonial city and its initial growth was closely tied to its importance as an artificial harbour and trading centre.
 It was the Portuguese who arrived first here in 1522, and they built a port and named it São Tomé, after the Christian apostle St. Thomas, who is believed to have preached in this region between the years 52 and 70 AD.
 The region then passed into the hands of the Dutch, who established themselves near Pulicat just north of the city in 1612.
 Both groups strived to grow their colonial populations and although their populations reached into 10,000 persons when the British arrived, they remained substantially outnumbered by the local Indian population.

-The Fort St. George served as the center around which the settlement grew.
+The Fort St. George served as the centre around which the settlement grew.
 Neighboring villages like Triplicane, Purasawalkam, Egmore and Chetput merged with the new settlement Chennapatnam.
 It later became the major naval base and administrative centre of British.

 Geography and climate